Akutan Zero: Analysis

 Data from the captured Zero had been transmitted to the U.S. Navy's Bureau of Aeronautics (BuAer) and Grumman Aircraft.
-After careful study, Roy Grumman decided that he could match or surpass the Zero in most respects, except in range, without sacrificing pilot armor, self-sealing tanks and fuselage structure.
+After careful study, Roy Grumman decided that he could design an aircraft that could match or surpass the Zero in most respects, except range, without sacrificing pilot armor, self-sealing fuel tanks, and a sturdy fuselage structure.
 The new F6F Hellcat would compensate for the extra weight with additional power.

 On September 20, 1942, two months after the Zero's capture, Lieutenant Commander Eddie R. Sanders took the Akutan Zero up for its first test flight.
 He made 24 test flights between September 20 and October 15.
 According to Sanders' report:

-These flights covered performance tests such as we do on planes undergoing Navy tests.
-The very first flight exposed weaknesses of the Zero which our pilots could exploit with proper tactics ... immediately apparent was the fact that the ailerons froze up at speeds above 200 knots so that rolling maneuvers at those speeds were slow and required much force on the control stick.
-It rolled to the left much easier than to the right.
-Also, its engine cut out under negative acceleration due to its float-type carburetor.
-We now had the answer for our pilots who were being outmaneuvered and unable to escape a pursuing Zero: Go into a vertical power dive, using negative acceleration if possible to open the range while the Zero's engine was stopped by the acceleration.
-At about 200 knots, roll hard right before the Zero pilot could get his sights lined up.